How to Practice Intention Setting

 "The sankalpa (intention) really describes who we are and how we move in the world when we're in harmony with ourselves."

-Once you have established your deeper motivations you’re ready to state your sankalpa or focus on your intention.
+Once you have identified your deeper motivations, you’re ready to state your sankalpa, or intention.
 Stating your vow in the present tense or with the prefix “may I be” helps you to connect with your longing and embody the intended state right now.
 Creating an intentional vow is actually a deep recognition that the quality you seek already exists within and is immediately accessible.

 You could say something like “May I be kind.
 May I be compassionate.
 May I be patient.”